 This time of year our suet feeders are full of red cardinals.
 I love seeing them perched in the maple tree and foraging in the dogwoods.
-So it wasn't too hard to decide what to draw for this month's print. :)
+So it wasn't too hard to decide what to draw for December. :)

 I used gold ink in this print to add a little festive flair.
 I was trying to catch the glimmer here.